PnTMC/Verity---Bedrock-Edition-Setup-Guide/README.md

 > After you run this command, open **Minecraft**, install the add-on, enable **Beta APIs**, and turn on **Cheats** <br> - Once you have entered the world, run the command `/connect 127.0.0.1:3000` (When you exit and re-enter the world, make sure to run this command again)

 > [!NOTE]
 > CTRL + C in Termux and click Exit on Termux session on Notifications to stop the program .
-If you want to play again, just run `cd ~/verity-android-setup` and `bash start_android.sh`.
+If you want to play again, just run `cd ~/verity-android-setup && bash start_android.sh`.

 <br>